-And in contrast to the massive compute system at Big Co. that consumes megawatts of electrical power when cranking out meaningful information, the WaterHawk consumes a precisely-zero amount of grid power while enabling you with relevant information needed to save resources.
+In contrast to the massive compute system at Big Co. that consumes a heavy dose of electrical power when cranking out meaningful information, the WaterHawk consumes a precisely-zero amount of grid power while enabling you with relevant information needed to save resources.
 A tiny, built-in hydroelectric generator—propelled by the force of water pressure through the fixture—produces all of the off-grid power the WaterHawk needs to deliver on its promise of promoting conservation through instantly accessible, meaningful data.

 The WaterHawk is an exercise in stealth tech.
 On the surface, the fixture appears to be quite similar to many other contemporary shower heads, with a large 6.25-in diameter, rain shower-type head design—though there is a noticeable increase in heft over other similarly-sized, ABS-fabricated fixtures due to the weight of the generator mechanism and electronics hidden inside.

 The only visible indicator of the stealth inside is the 2.25-in diameter LED eye, which sits flush in the center of the face.
 In addition to presenting the primary digital readouts for water usage volume and temperature, the perimeter of the display illuminates in different colors to provide an at-a-glance indicator of the current temperature range.
 This glowing ring of light illuminates as follows:

 Blue light: Water temperature less than 90°F (32°C)